Meserat/Twitter-Data-Analysis/README.md

 Data exploration and Preprocessing - holds Data Exploratory features and visualizations

+### data

+This folder holds the data of the project

+africa_twitter_Data.zip
+global_twitter_data.zip
+Others cleaned data's

+### tests

+This folder holds unit test files

-### Data preparation
+## Data preparation

 I extracted it and get two json file data (global_twitter_data.json, and africa_twitter_data.json) then I created a git branch “bugfix” to fix the bugs in the fix_clean_tweets_dataframe.py and fix_extract_dataframe.py.
 To fix the bugs in clean_tweets_dataframe.py, we have to carefully consider the data type conversion in pandas dataframe.
 Furthermore, removing or dropping unimportant rows or columns is the purpose of this challenge

-This folder holds the data of the project

-### tests

-This folder holds unit test files